google/go-cloud/internal/website/content/howto/sql/_index.md

 showInSidenav: true
 ---

-Connecting to cloud providers' hosted database services require additional steps to ensure the security of the connection.
+Connecting to cloud providers' hosted database services requires additional steps to ensure the security of the connection.
+For example, each of AWS, GCP, and Azure require the use of custom certificate authorities to be configured in the client.
+GCP requires a custom proxy with authentication credentials.
 The Go CDK makes opening these connections easier while still using the standard [`*sql.DB`][] type.

 [`*sql.DB`]: https://godoc.org/database/sql#DB